seqscope/NovaScope/docs/getting_started/output.md

 ### 1.2 seq2nd

-The seq2nd directory is dedicated to managing the second set of sequencing FASTQ files.
+The seq2nd directory is dedicated to managing the 2nd sequencing FASTQ files.

 ### 1.3 histology

-The `histology` directory is designated for holding all histology input files.
+The `histology` directory is designated for holding all input histology files.

 ### 1.4 align